cpfaff/mspm/README.md

 # Your small project management

-This repository provides the 'yspm' R package which is a project management tool for the famous R statistics environment.
+This repository contains the 'yspm' R package which is a project management tool for the famous R statistics environment.
 The package provides tools to easily create a predefined project folder structure, to create relative file and folder reference inside a project and a package management to allow for better reproducible project.
 It helps you creating self contained, shareable and reproducible packages of projects.
-Several nice tools and ideas (e.g. the checkpoint package, ProjectTemplate or the 'here' package) which are floating around in the R user community have been wrapped up into a streamlined solution.
+Several nice tools and ideas (e.g. the checkpoint package, ProjectTemplate, drake or the 'here' package), which are floating around in the R community, have been wrapped up into a streamlined solution.

 ## Installation

 In order to work with the project management tool you need to be able building R packages locally on your computer.
-This requires the installation of the GNU software development tools which comprise a C/C++ compiler and LaTeX if you want to be able building R manuals and vignettes.
+It requires the installation of the GNU software development tools which comprise a C/C++ compiler and LaTeX if you want to be able building R manuals and vignettes.
 Below you can find links and instructions for different operating systems.